-NYU School of Professional Studies Grants are awarded on the basis of financial need.
+NYU School of Professional Studies Grants are awarded to continuing students whose first term at SPS was Fall 2024 or earlier, on the basis of financial need.
 If eligible for this award, students will receive notification in their financial aid package.
 Grant amounts are based upon the number of credits for which students are actually enrolled each term.
 Eligible students enrolled in 9 or more credits per semester will receive \$5,000 for the academic year.
 Eligible students enrolled in 6 credits will receive \$2,000 for the academic year.
 Students must have a current FAFSA on file and must be enrolled in a minimum of 6 credits per semester to be eligible.
 The NYU School of Professional Studies Grant is not awarded during summer semesters.